hdzpeter/security-decision-labs/tools/fair-simulator/README.md

 ## Production Deployment

-This tool is not currently intended for production use.
+This tool is not intended for commercial or production use.
 See [docs/LIMITATIONS.md](docs/LIMITATIONS.md) for details.

 For theoretical production deployment guidance, see the **Production Deployment** section in [SETUP.md](SETUP.md).